 In comparison, the rural parts of the county are very sparsely populated.
-The majority of the population live in the market towns of Alnwick, Berwick upon Tweed, Morpeth, and Hexham together with several small towns and villages.
+The majority of the population live in the market towns of Alnwick, Berwick upon Tweed, Morpeth and Hexham together with a number of small towns and villages.
 These towns have become centres of activity for the rural areas of the County supplying services, job opportunities and community facilities.